Menlo Ventures: The State of AI in Healthcare

 • The average raise in 2025 now stands at $28.1M (up from $20.4M in 2024), and we’ve already seen 19 mega-rounds above $100M – surpassing last year’s total with a quarter left to go.

-• Series B deal flow has also thinned, with just 30 raises through Q3, compared to more than 60 annually over the past four years.
+• Series B deal flow has thinned, with just 30 raises through Q3, compared to an average of more than 60 annually over the past three years.

 • Pair that with the persistent prevalence of unlabeled raises, and the thinning Series B pipeline suggests that startups are traveling increasingly winding roads to reach scale.